spotify/apollo/apollo-entity/README.md

 [`EntityMiddleware`][1] also support custom codecs through the `forCodec(EntityCodec)` static constructor.
 An [`EntityCodec`][2] defines how to read and write entity types from the `ByteString` payloads that apollo handle natively.
+Since Jackson is so commonly used, we have a bundled implementation called [`JacksonEntityCodec`][4].

 ## Handler signatures